Irish Whiskey Tours – 23 tours and tastes

 There is the Apprentice tour is a guided tour of Kilbeggan Distillery with a Masterclass in a tasting of three Irish whiskeys.
 The Distillers Tour includes tastings of 4 whiskeys – Kilbeggan Single Grain, Kilbeggan Irish whiskey, Tyrconnell Single Malt and Connemara Peated Single Malt.

-The Artisan tour is a premium one which includes a whiskey and cheese pairing and the Connoisseur Experience which includes lunch.
+The Artisan tour is a premium one that includes a whiskey and cheese pairing and the Connoisseur Experience which includes lunch.
 Ticket prices range from €15 to 85.00.

 Sliabh League Distillery – Donegal